-This week Eric Anderson, Clearwave Chief Operating Officer, AKA The Solutions Guy, presents a Walmart Case Study that demonstrates 21st Century customer service expectations.
+This week Eric Anderson, Clearwave Chief Operating Officer, presents a Walmart Case Study that demonstrates 21st Century customer service expectations.

 Walmart began in 1950 when Sam Walton purchased his first store in Bentonville, Arkansas.
 It was called Walton’s 5-10.
 Today, Walmart has over 11,000 stores in 28 countries.
 People often talk about how companies born in the age of the internet are using technology to disrupt industries, but we don’t often talk about how traditional brick-and-mortar operations, like Walmart, like physician offices, like hospitals, are using technology to enhance their business and capture new customers.